tcltk/tcl/doc/markdown/FileSystem.md

 **Tcl\_FSListVolumes** calls each filesystem which has a non-NULL "list volumes" function and asks them to return their list of root volumes.
 It accumulates the return values in a list which is returned to the caller (with a reference count of 0).

 **Tcl\_FSEvalFileEx** reads the file given by *pathPtr* using the encoding identified by *encodingName* and evaluates its contents as a Tcl script.
-It returns the same information as **Tcl\_EvalObjEx**.
+It returns the same information as [Tcl\_EvalObjEx][Eval3].
 If *encodingName* is NULL, the utf-8 encoding is used for reading the file contents.
 If the file could not be read then a Tcl error is returned to describe why the file could not be read.
 The eofchar for files is "\\x1A" (^Z) for all platforms.
 If you require a "^Z" in code for string comparison, you can use "\\x1A", which will be safely substituted by the Tcl interpreter into "^Z". **Tcl\_FSEvalFile** is a simpler version of **Tcl\_FSEvalFileEx** that always uses the utf-8 encoding when reading the file.

 **Tcl\_FSLoadFile** dynamically loads a binary code file into memory and returns the addresses of two procedures within that file, if they are defined.
 The appropriate function for the filesystem to which *pathPtr* belongs will be called.
 If that filesystem does not implement this function (most virtual filesystems will not, because of OS limitations in dynamically loading binary code), Tcl will attempt to copy the file to a temporary directory and load that temporary file. **Tcl\_FSUnloadFile** reverses the operation, asking for the library indicated by the *loadHandle* to be removed from the process.
 Note that, unlike with the [unload] command, this does not give the library any opportunity to clean up.

 Both the above functions return a standard Tcl completion code.
 If an error occurs, an error message is left in the *interp*'s result.

-The token provided via the variable indicated by *loadHandlePtr* may be used with **Tcl\_FindSymbol**.
+The token provided via the variable indicated by *loadHandlePtr* may be used with [Tcl\_FindSymbol][Load3].

 **Tcl\_FSMatchInDirectory** is used by the globbing code to search a directory for all files which match a given pattern.
 The appropriate function for the filesystem to which *pathPtr* belongs will be called.